paulsung97/Solved-a-problem._GLFW_Error_-GLX-GLX_extension_not_found/README.md

 ## How to Solve the Problem

-### Step 0: Make sure you have no issues with the commands below Access VNC and enter the following
+### Step 0: Verify that there are no issues when entering the following command on the server Ubuntu.
+Access VNC and type the following
 ```bash
 $ glxinfo
 $ vglrun